North Pocono boys and girls are champing at the bit for a brand new varsity sport.

 Over the course of the past decade, participation in the sport has grown 10 percent each year.
 Back in 2001, there were just over 250,000 active players in the country.
 As of 2011, that figure had jumped to more than 684,000.

-Page 3 of 3 - The most encouraging of those numbers comes in the "youth" category where US Lacrosse reports 361,275 players registered in its 64 regional chapters.
+The most encouraging of those numbers comes in the "youth" category where US Lacrosse reports 361,275 players registered in its 64 regional chapters.

 "Lacrosse has a place for athletes of all shapes and sizes," Lamanna said.
 "It also teaches the qualities of fair play and sportsmanship.
 Its core values are: play hard, play for love of the game, play hard and fair while nurturing the soul."